cybozu-go/moco/docs/design.md

   - The amount of backing storage for each MySQL instance.
   - The number of replicas in the MySQL cluster.
   - Custom configuration parameters.
-- `CREATE / DROP TEMPORARY TABLE` during a transaction.
+- Allow `CREATE / DROP TEMPORARY TABLE` during a transaction.
 - Use Custom Resource Definition(CRD) to automate construction of MySQL database using replication on Kubernetes.

 Non-goals